Sadman-Devx/python-project/README.md

 11. Dice Roller: A program that simulates rolling dice and displays the results.
 12. number Guessing Game: A game where the user has to guess a randomly generated number within a certain range.
 13. Rock, Paper, Scissors Game: A command-line implementation of the classic Rock, Paper, Scissors game against the computer.
+14. Sign-Up and Login System: A program that allows users to create an account and log in using a username and password.
+15. count down Timer: A countdown timer that allows users to set a specific time and notifies them when the time is up.